hisunnymay/community/docs/reference/support/Chatwoot.md

 An agent is a member of your Customer Support team.
 Agents will be able to view and reply to messages from your users.
 Once you log into Chatwoot account, you can click **Settings** > **Agents** to manager all the agents in this organization.
 Follow these steps to add an agent.

 1. Click Add Agent and follow the instructions.
+2. Agent you add will receive an email with a confirmation link to activate their account, after which they can access Chatwoot and respond to messages.

 ![An image](/images/Chatwoot/Configuration_2_1.png)